Reckful: Career

-Bernstein was a talented World of Warcraft player, best known for his innovative play style of the "rogue" class, and a pioneer in video game live streaming on Twitch.
+Bernstein was a professional World of Warcraft player, best-known for his innovative play-style of the "rogue" class, and a pioneer in video game live streaming on Twitch.
 His popularity in the game began when he finished in the top 0.1% of the competitive ladder without the use of what were considered essential gameplay mechanics at the time.
 He finished in the top 0.1% of the player base multiple competitive seasons in a row.
 He competed in a handful of tournaments and won Major League Gaming's World of Warcraft tournament in 2010.

 In 2011, Bernstein released the gaming movie Reckful 3.
 It reached one million views within a week (as of January 2022, the video had over six million views).
 He later won the WarcraftMovies top-skilled contest, in which players cast their vote for player of the year.
-In 2012, he became a developer, operations manager and concept designer at Feenix, a gaming mouse company.
+In 2012, he became a developer, operations manager, and concept designer at Feenix, a gaming mouse company.
 He created his YouTube channel in October 2012 and followed in November with his first video, Reckful 5 stack Taste for Blood.

 In 2017, Bernstein was ranked fourth in The Gazette Review's list of top-ten richest streamers.
 He claimed to have a net worth of $1.5 million and was receiving up to 50,000 viewers per stream.

 Bernstein played poker and entered the 2016 Unibet Open London main event, but was knocked out early.
 In November 2017, he played in a charity poker event sponsored by PokerGO.
 The event was won by itsHafu.

-In May 2018, Bernstein began releasing a podcast called Tea Time with Byron, which features long-form interviews with notable guests in the gaming and streaming communities such as Pokimane and Hikaru Nakamura.
+In May 2018, Bernstein began releasing a podcast called Tea Time with Byron, which featured long-form interviews with notable guests in the gaming and streaming communities such as Pokimane and Hikaru Nakamura.
 A total of six episodes were released, the last one on March 31, 2020.

 Before his death, Bernstein was in the process of creating an MMO called Everland.

 In August 2020, Blizzard and World of Warcraft paid tribute to Bernstein with an in-game trainer, named after his online alias Reckful.
 The character is placed inside the Cathedral of Light, an in-game landmark where the community gathered to pay Bernstein a tribute following the news of his death.

-Twitch streamer Mitch Jones wrote and released a tribute to Bernstein called "Now That You're Gone" in 2021, which chronicles his friendship with Bernstein.